-With respect to reporting methods, beginning in 2024, employers that file 10 or more returns of any type (i.e., counting Forms 1094-B/1095-B, 1094-C/1095-C, W-2, and 1099 together) to the IRS in a calendar year must do so electronically.
+Beginning in 2024, employers that file 10 or more returns of any type (i.e., counting Forms 1094-B/1095-B, 1094-C/1095-C, W-2, and 1099 together) to the IRS in a calendar year must do so electronically.
 This means nearly all employers must file electronically.
 Employers may also use third-party administrators to file on their behalf, although the employer remains liable for any reporting failures.